diegodulval/-simple-studies/README.md

 ## Simple-studies

-Example to teach the basics of c ++ to a friend.
+Example to teach the basics of OO using c++ to a friend.